truenas/middleware/docs/userguide/index.rst

 +-------------------------------+----------------+----------------------------------------------------------------------------------------------------------+

-A few sshd_config(5) options that are useful to input in the *Extra Options* field include:
+A few sshd_config(5) options that are useful to input in the "Extra Options" field include:

 * **ClientAliveInterval**: increase this number if ssh connections tend to drop